July 16, 2017 – Tom Stalcup

 Investigators found missile explosives and high-speed fractures in the wreckage.
 FAA radar tracking and debris field data matched eyewitness descriptions of a high-velocity event in midair.
 And in 2013, six whistle-blowers from the Safety Board’s investigation, then safely retired, detailed a cover-up.
 The documentary featuring these whistle-blowers and the above evidence, which in full disclosure I co-created, made the news.

 A few shows like NPR’s On Point with Tom Ashbrook, Megyn Kelly’s program, Democracy Now, and Sean Hannity’s radio show got it.
 But that wasn’t enough.
 News rooms at the New York Times and Washington Post remained conspicuously silent, though each paper of record told me privately they hadn’t the expertise to report on it, which I find hard to believe.
 CNN’s Jake Tapper let a PR representative who had no business managing the Safety Board misrepresent a whistle-blower and myself by name.
-The rep then told a convoluted story about how most witnesses heard a sound first and thus couldn’t have seen a missile.
+The rep then falsely claimed that most witnesses heard a sound first and thus couldn’t have seen a missile.
 The truth is, hardly anyone who saw a rising object heard a sound first.
 The guy was just brazenly dishonest, and why not?
 With Tapper and the rest transcribing, he could have said anything.

 Here is Jake Tapper’s offending broadcast, with our corrections:

 If you have a twitter account and feel motivated, re-tweet this request to Jake Tapper and others to #OwnUp.